fastify/fastify/docs/Plugins-Guide.md

 ## Register
 <a name="register"></a>

-As in JavaScript everything is an object, in Fastify everything is a plugin.<br/>
+As in JavaScript everything is an object, in Fastify everything is a plugin.

 Your routes, your utilities and so on are all plugins.
 To add a new plugin, whatever its functionality is, in Fastify you have a nice and unique api to use: [`register`](./Plugins.md).
 ```js
 fastify.register(